credibledoc/credible-doc/credible-doc-generator/README.md

     java -jar credible-doc-generator/target/credible-doc-generator-1.0.11-SNAPSHOT.jar

-As a result, the `credible-doc/target/generated/markdown/` folder with new subfolders and files is generated.
+As a result, the `credible-doc/target/generated/markdown/` folder with new sub-folders and files are generated.

 This folder should look as the following one